icons8/lunacy-docs/docs/libraries.md

 ![Downloading icons library](public/dnldicn.png)

-When working with the icons library you can select their:
+When working with icons you can select their:

 * initial size
 * color